 Noma, Copenhagen, Denmark

-Well we had to list at least one of the S.Pellegrino choices so why not go with the 2010 chart topper?
+Well we had to list at least one of the S.Pellegrino choices so why not go with one of the chart toppers?
 Noma serves food from the Nordic region only and Chef René Redzepi’s use of local wildflowers, herbs, animals and root vegetables has seen his restaurant jump from 33 five years ago to third in 2009 and now to the top.
-He admits cold and icy Denmark is not the type of place people have traditionally gone to eat, but now people are flying in just to eat Noma’s "vintage potato and whey", and "lovage and prästost” (a Swedish cheese).
+He admits cold and icy Denmark is not the type of place people have traditionally gone to eat, but now people are flying in just to eat Noma’s "vintage potato and whey," and "lovage and prästost” (a Swedish cheese).
 He says if you can create a cuisine in Denmark, you can do it anywhere.

 Casa Saltshaker, Buenos Aires, Argentina